Fertulity IVF

 Advanced IVF Techniques

-The cost may include ovarian stimulation, egg retrieval, fertilisation (IVF or ICSI), embryo transfer, blastocyst culture, the use of special techniques such as PICSI or EmbryoGlue, and additional options such as egg or embryo freezing.
+The total cost may include ovarian stimulation, egg retrieval, fertilization (IVF or ICSI), embryo transfer, blastocyst culture, as well as the use of specialized techniques such as PICSI or EmbryoGlue.
+Additional options may also be available, including egg freezing or embryo cryopreservation.

 The process includes: ovarian stimulation with medication, egg retrieval (oocyte retrieval), fertilisation in the laboratory (IVF or ICSI), embryo culture and finally embryo transfer to the uterus.
 The entire process takes approximately 2–3 weeks.